CALL FOR APPLICATIONS: ADVANCEMENT AWARDS 2019/20

 All materials can be submitted in German or English language.

 The call closes on January 25th, 2019 (date on postage stamp).
 The jury will make its decision in February.
-The jury consists of Sascia Bailer (Artistic Director 2019/2020, Arthur Boskamp-Stiftung), Ulrike Boskamp (board, Arthur Boskamp-Stiftung), Valentina Karga (artist/architect, Professor at Hochschule für Bildende Künste Hamburg) and Elke Krasny (curator/cultural theorist/urban researcher, Professor at Akademie der Bildenden Künste Wien).
+The jury consists of Sascia Bailer (Artistic Director 2019/2020, Arthur Boskamp-Stiftung), Ulrike Boskamp (board, Arthur Boskamp-Stiftung), Jeanne van Heeswijk (artist, Guest-Professor at Hochschule für Bildende Künste Hamburg) and Elke Krasny (curator/cultural theorist/urban researcher, Professor at Akademie der Bildenden Künste Wien).

 Please submit your application to